The 5 Principles of Building a Lasting Team

 Duplicable systems share common traits:

-But the leaders who build truly lasting teams think in years, not months.
+The leaders who build truly lasting teams think in years, not months.
+They understand that:

-- Skills compound.
+• Skills compound.
 Every presentation makes you slightly better.
-Every objection handled adds to your toolkit.

-- Teams have seasons.
+• Teams have seasons.
 There will be growth spurts and plateaus.
-Neither lasts forever.

 Putting It All Together